FAQs

 For all parts of me that means integration (lowering of dissociative barriers); for some it has meant fusion (merging with other alters to form a singular identity together), and for others it has meant freeing that alter up to be actively involved in life as an important aspect of my overall identity.
 I really value the versatility my multiplicity gives me, to use a number of very different gifts and personality styles and perspectives, and there’s also a unity to all parts of me that I’m very thankful for.

 So the short answer is: fusion of every part doesn’t feel necessary for my goals.
-As an individual, I do already see myself as one person, just with many versatile facets.
-It’s like there are multiple versions of Bethany Jennings, each unique and different with a different sense of self, but with a cohesive sense of purpose and overall identity.
+As an individual, I do already see myself as a singular human being, just with many versatile facets.
+It’s like there are multiple versions of me, each unique and different with a different sense of what they are like, but with a cohesive sense of purpose and overall identity.
 This is what my personal healing has looked like, and I’m so happy with where God has brought me in that.

 I am still writing and still have plans of publishing novels and poetry, as much as God enables me to do!

 For the present, I am not working on The Kraesinia Trilogy.
-Many prominent “characters” turned out to be primary parts of my identity, and the story now feels more like a mental and emotional autobiography, because for over a decade it’s how my system processed life and connected internally.
+Many prominent “characters” turned out to be primary parts of my identity, and the story now feels more like a mental and emotional autobiography, because for over a decade it’s how my system processed life and created mental connections and bridges.
 It’s deeply important to me, but I’m no longer sure how to proceed with writing and publishing something that’s proven so very personal.
 Someday I would still love to share it with the world!
 But for now, I keep it close to my heart, a kind of treasure box of memories and information about my system and its survival.

 I experience something similar to what you’re describing (or I suspect this about someone I know).
 Do I (they) potentially have DID/OSDD too?